jnv/bitoff.org/posts/2024-07-28-web-we-never-lost/index.md

 For more options, check out [list of blogging platforms from Jason Velazquez](https://micro.fromjason.xyz/2024/01/06/blogging-platforms.html).

-And if you decide to go this route, Jason Kottke has a message for you:
+And if you decide to (re)start blogging, Jason Kottke has a message for you:

 {% figquote "[Tweet from Jason Kottke](https://twitter.com/jkottke/status/505405730367627264), August 29, 2014", "https://twitter.com/jkottke/status/505405730367627264" %}
 Oh you’re blogging again?
 Cute.
 WELCOME BACK MOTHERFUCKERS.